ashpursglove/ashs-modbus-tool/README.md

 ---

 ### Live Polling
-For when “click Read again” stops being funny.
+For when “click Read again” stops being a lifestyle you enjoy.

 - Enable polling
 - Set interval